The Snow Queen (2012 film): Reviews

-There was increased attention from the media both domestically and internationally for a potential clash in the box office between Walt Disney Animation Studios feature Frozen and The Snow Queen due to the fact that both are remakes of Andersen's classic 19th century fairy tale The Snow Queen and the films were ready for debut around the 2012/2013.
+There was increased attention from the media both domestically and internationally for a potential clash in the box office between Walt Disney Animation Studios feature Frozen and The Snow Queen due to the fact that both are remakes of Andersen's classic 19th century fairy tale The Snow Queen and the films were ready for debut around 2012/2013.
 Initially, Wizart's project was delayed.
 Sergei Rapoport the producer for the film recalled, "At a time we were developing several projects that could be launched at once.
 We had information that Disney was planning to start working on its The Snow Queen.
 Then this project was frozen."
 However, InlayFilm, the co-producer studio for the film had the ambitions to restart the animation in the summer of 2010.

 Wizart's The Snow Queen was released on 31 December 2012.
 Disney's Frozen was released on 19 November 2013.
 The Snow Queen released to theaters in 2012, one year earlier than Frozen.
 When Disney revealed their film will be titled Frozen, the prospects for an international release were lowered.
 However, according to representatives of Bazelevs, the film was received with open negotiations by international distributors.

 After theatrical release, many reviewers also drew comparisons between it and Frozen, with one commentator for IndieWire remarking "The cold war with Russia is back - but this time it's over our Frozen flick versus their Frozen flick."
 Bleeding Cool stated, "Before Disney's Frozen, A Russian Snow Queen."
 The marketing for the film revealed The Snow Queen was a possible inspiration for Disney's Frozen as it stated, "Discover the magical story which inspired 'Frozen'."
 Film Press review from Slovakia initially thought, "Surely the Russians have imitated Disney's Ice Kingdom."
 However, upon further analysis, "the reality is different, almost the opposite: the digitally animated long-form film, inspired by the fairy tale of Hans Christian Andersen, began shooting in Russia in 2009, and premiered three years later."
 On 24 December 2019, French television news website Toutelatele evaluated the box office of the two films in the year of 2013.
 Initially The Snow Queen had numerous small screen broadcasts, but quickly moved to video-on-demand.
 Frozen "stifled the Russian version" at the French box office.

 Reviews by Annecy and others have emphasized The Snow Queen is genuine and has no connection with the creative process of Frozen.
 In an interview, Yuri Moskvin, the producer for The Snow Queen stated when the studio knew about the Frozen, they did not stop production, because coincidentally, both studios revived their projects in 2012.
-The producer noted, they are completely different films, with different budgets and experiences of creation and therefore Wizart Animation is developing and trying to improve.
+The producer claimed they are completely different films, with different budgets and experiences of creation.